Accessible and Useful Apps

 When using a physical keyboard, you can turn on Sticky Keys to combine your keystrokes, allowing you to press one key at a time instead of pressing them together.
 Or use Slow Keys to adjust the amount of time between when a key is pressed and when it is activated — so your iPad processes only the keystrokes you mean to make.

 If you learn better when you can hear what you’re reading or writing, features like: Speak Screen, Speak Selection, Typing Feedback and Predictive Text can help by adding an auditory component to text.
 Turn on Speak Screen and swipe down from the top of the screen with two fingers, or just tell Siri to Speak Screen, to have all the content on pages read back to you.
 Or use Speak Selection to highlight the specific range of text you want to hear.
 Then follow along as highlighted words, sentences or words within each sentence are read aloud.
 And with Typing Feedback activated, each letter you type on the keyboard is spoken aloud as well.
 You can also use Predictive Text, which suggests word options that you can listen to and choose from to get help with spelling.

-FaceTime lets you communicate visually, whether you use sign language, gestures or facial expressions.
+FaceTime lets you video call others, whether you use sign language, gestures or facial expressions.